 |Assessment (Further Info)

 A 90 minute written exam in December diet (70%)

-Powerpoint presentation (week 7) on a primary care topic chosen from a prescribed list of topics provided to students early in Semester 1 (30%)
+PowerPoint presentation on a primary care topic chosen from a prescribed list of topics provided to students early in Semester 1 (30%)

 ||Students will be given formative feedback on a regular basis in relation to small group work and tutorials.
 Feedback will be also be provide to students following the powerpoint presentation.

 A structured questionnaire will be used to gather student feedback on the components of the course.

 On completion of this course, the student will be able to:

 - Demonstrate knowledge and a critical understanding of (i) the principles which underpin UK general practice/primary care and (ii) the evolution of general practice/primary care as an academic discipline.

 - Demonstrate knowledge and understanding of the key theories which inform health-related behaviors, illness behaviour and doctor-patient interactions, including the general practice consultation.

 - Demonstrate an understanding of primary care epidemiology (including the illness iceberg), care pathways and the interfaces between primary and secondary care.